-Since this is a list of the best quiet fish tank filters, we should discuss the noise level.
+Since this is a list of the best quiet aquarium filters, we should discuss the noise level.
 Usually, the quietest filters are the canister ones, since they have strong builds.
-However, other filter types tend to solve the issue of noise with intake strainers or sound dampening covers.
+However, other filter types tend to solve the issue of noise with intake strainers or sound-dampening covers.

 Fish tank filters are necessary, any fish owner will tell you that much.
 But just like any other product, they aren’t worth any more (or less) than others just because of their price.

-If it’s your first time buying a fish tank filter, don’t splurge on something extremely expensive.
+If it’s your first time buying an aquarium filter, don’t splurge on something extremely expensive.
 After all, it might not fit with your aquarium, rendering it useless.
 However, don’t rush to buy the cheapest product out there either.
 If it seems too good to be true in terms of price, it probably is.

 1. Polar Aurora 200 Gallon Filter Canister

 If you own a large fish tank, this particular filter will be your best option.
 As its name suggests, the Polar Aurora will work for any 200-gallon aquarium.
 And it ought to be, considering it has a massive filtration rate of 525 gallons per hour!